luscoma/pyRazor/README.md

     @!("<p>Non-Escaped" + Model.space + "hhahahaha</p>")

 ### Helper Syntax
-MVC3 includes helpers which are basically functions declared in markup that output markup.
+Razor defines helpers which are basically functions declared in markup that output markup.
 They effectively function as a mini template.
 The syntax for helper in pyRazor is similar to mvc3:

     @helper listrow(text):
       @: